 Once you start drawing a pension, your income is likely to be relatively stable – but your outgoings won’t necessarily be as predictable.
-So it’s important to get a handle on your week to week expenditure and then also make sure you have some money in reserve for when something unexpected hits – like your boiler breaking down.
+So it’s important to get a handle on your week to week expenditure and then also make sure you have some money in reserve for when something unexpected hits – like your boiler breaking down or a costly divorce.

 Drawing up a budget is a worthwhile discipline at whatever stage of your life you’re at.
 By keeping tabs on exactly what you’re spending, it’s easy to ensure you’re not wasting money – and easier to make plans to meet your financial goals.

 You don’t need any more than a pen and paper to get started with drawing up a budget.
 But there are some great online tools that make the process even easier.

 The Government-backed Money Advice Service, for example, has an easy to use online budget planner tool (that helps you put a budget together.
 You’ll need to have some bank statements at the ready – so you can accurately enter details of all your income and expenditure.
 The more time you put in to making it, and the more accurate it is, the more useful it will be.

 Once you’ve completed it, you can either save it on the Money Advice Service website – or you can download it as a spreadsheet and save it on your personal computer.

 Like all good budgeting tools, it doesn’t just ask about your monthly outgoings, it also asks for details about things you may only pay once a year – like insurances or road tax.
 These can be easy to forget when you’re making a budget, but they’re absolutely crucial to getting a clear picture of where you stand with your finances.